Noel Rubie: Photographer

-HIs portrait subjects also included actors Ed Devereaux and Queenie Ashton, radio personality Jack Davey and announcer Margaret Doyle, politician Hon.
+His portrait subjects also included actors Ed Devereaux and Queenie Ashton, radio personality Jack Davey and announcer Margaret Doyle, politician Hon.
 Eric John Harrison, soprano Kirsten Flagstad, contralto Essie Ackland, actress and costume designer Thelma Afford, physician Captain Gwen Lusby, pianist Valda Aveling, dancers Eileen Kramer, Maria Azrova, Sono Osato, Hélène Kirsova and Roman Jasinski.Rubie was, with Max Dupain, David Moore and Laurence Le Guay, among a number of Australian photographers who had moved on from Pictorialism and were embracing Modernist tendencies, including montage and the New Realism as practiced in Europe and America.
 He produced publicity photographs for the Independent Theatre, and photographed members of the Ballets Russes de Colonel de Basil and performers in the avant-garde Bodenwieser Ballet's tour of India, where he also photographed Joan Falkiner.
 He also portrayed Dorothy Stevenson as Giselle, in her first dramatic role, with the Borovanaky Ballet.
-He was a friend of the modern artist Sidney Nolan, whom he advised on photography, and who gifted him of one of the forty-seven Central Australian landscapes Nolan showed in an exhibition at the David Jones Gallery in 1950.
+He was a friend of the modern artist Sidney Nolan, whom he advised on photography, and who gifted him one of the forty-seven Central Australian landscapes Nolan showed in an exhibition at the David Jones Gallery in 1950.

 In the 1950s, commercial and industrial clients of Noel Rubie Pty.
 Ltd. included CSR Limited, Pyrmont; Kent and Waverley Breweries for Tooth and Co.
 Ltd.; Wunderlich Limited; and the Australian Broadcasting Commission.
 He regularly provided freelance photography for The Sydney Morning Herald.